lyzhang0113/mrz-scanner-docs-js/guides/mrz-scanner.md

 4. **Resolution/Camera Select Dropdown**: This dropdown allows the user to switch cameras (should they have more than one available on the device), or select a different resolution for the camera that is currently selected.

-5. **Load Image Button**: This button allows the user to scan a file of an MRZ-containing image from the device's local storage.
+5. **Load Image Button**: This button allows the user to scan a file of an image that contains a MRZ from the device's local storage.

 6. **Sound Button**: When toggled on, the MRZ Scanner plays a *beep* sound to signal when the scanner recognizes an MRZ.

 7. **Flash Button**: This button is responsible for toggling the flash of the camera (when one is available).
 The flash button does not appear if the device does not have a camera flash, or the browser does not support camera flash.

 8. **Close Scanner Button**: This button closes the MRZ Scanner and takes the user back to the landing page.

+> [!NOTE]
+> To learn more on how to customize the MRZScannerView and its corresponding UI elements, we recommend reading the [Customizaton Guide]({{ site.guides }}mrz-scanner-customization.html) as that will shed a lot more light on how to customize the scanner UI to fit your needs.

 #### `MRZResultView`